CodeTheCity/CTC15/README.md

 ## Projects and their repos

 ### API Hunters
-Aiming to get APIs in place for Aberdeen sensors.
+Aiming to get APIs in place for Aberdeen sensors with the goal of being able to retrieve current data, as well as historical data.

 [Repo](https://github.com/CodeTheCity/API_hunters)